Match Your Business Model to Your Exact Constraint: Client Leverage Diagnostic for $70K–$110K Operators

 Sequence matters because constraint determines leverage type, and leverage type determines pricing and client load.

-Identify constraint first (pipeline, time, or capacity).
-Can’t skip to pricing without knowing the bottleneck.
+Step 1: Identify the constraint first (pipeline, time, or capacity).
+You can’t skip to pricing without knowing the bottleneck.

-Set pricing and client targets based on the leverage type.
-Model dictates numbers.
+Step 3: Set pricing and client targets based on the leverage type.
+The model dictates the numbers.

-Back to Isabelle.
-Stuck at $73K/month with 29 clients.
+Back to Isabelle, who is stuck at $73K/month with 29 clients.

 Starting situation: